Last December, we decided to buy a cat carrier at Argos.

 The Large Cat Carrier We Bought from Argos

-Our decision to buy a cat carrier at Argos came down to the fact that we trusted them as a retailer.
+Our decision to buy a large cat carrier at Argos came down to the fact that we trusted them as a retailer.
 We’ve purchased many items over the years and without any issues.
 The price was very reasonable and the reviews were excellent.
 Argos also offers returns so if you’re not happy with the build-quality then you can always send it back.
 They have a handy Q&A section on each page where you can ask a representative a question and read answers to other people’s questions.
 It’s easy to navigate and read genuine reviews, too.

 We settled on a carrier that’s unbranded (literally the product is called Large Cat Carrier) but it’s recommended by 97% of customers and has a raft of positive reviews.
 We read through them and felt it was the right one for us.